ryan4yin/nixos-and-flakes-book/docs/other-usage-of-flakes/intro.md

 # Other Usage of Flakes

-Up to now, we have written a lot of configurations with Flakes to manage NixOS.
-Here is a brief introduction to the more detailed content of the Flakes, as well as the new command lines commonly used with flakes.
+So far, we have extensively used Flakes to manage NixOS configurations.
+In this section, I will provide a brief introduction to additional features and command-line options commonly used with Flakes.